Korgoth of Barbaria

-Korgoth of Barbaria is an American adult animated television pilot created by Aaron Springer.
+Korgoth of Barbaria is an American adult animated television pilot created by Aaron Springer for Cartoon Network's nighttime programming block Adult Swim.
+Produced by Cartoon Network Studios, it was the first production by the studio to be co-produced by Williams Street.
+It aired on June 3, 2006, and was picked up, but was cancelled by the network for high production costs.

 Production

 The series creator, Aaron Springer, is a storyboard artist, writer and director for Dexter's Laboratory, The Grim Adventures of Billy & Mandy, Samurai Jack, and SpongeBob SquarePants, who previously created another failed pilot at Cartoon Network Studios called Periwinkle Around the World.
 He would later go on to produce Billy Dilley's Super-Duper Subterranean Summer for Disney XD.
 Genndy Tartakovsky, creator of Dexter's Laboratory and Samurai Jack, directed the animation for the pilot.
 This was not the only time he worked on a pilot created by Springer, as Tartakovsky also produced and directed Periwinkle Around the World.
-It is the first Cartoon Network Studios production to be co-produced by Williams Street with the animation been done by Rough Draft Korea.
+Animation services was provided by Rough Draft Korea.

 At Comic-Con 2006, the show was scheduled to release sometime in spring of 2007.
 As of December 29, 2007, the only mention of the show on the Adult Swim website was an intro graphic with the words "You couldn't handle more than one anyway."

 Airing

-It was first aired in the United States on June 3, 2006, at 12:30 AM (EST) on Adult Swim.
+The series was first aired in the United States on June 3, 2006, at 12:30 AM (EST) on Adult Swim.
 On June 18, Adult Swim ran a bumper announcing that Korgoth of Barbaria was officially picked up as a series, because of its critical and commercial success with garnering high ratings.
 Later events, including a formal petition to revive the show and an Adult Swim bumper announcement mentioning its cancellation, indicate that it was dropped before production began due to high production costs.

 Adult Swim re-aired the pilot episode on the night of October 31, 2008, as part of an advertised "Halloween Stunt" night, where rarely seen programs such as Welcome to Eltingville and Boo Boo Runs Wild were aired, rather than the usual programming line-up for a Friday evening.

 In November 2010, Adult Swim ran a bumper listing shows that were not picked up and brief reasons why.
 Korgoth was listed with the explanation as "too expensive".

 Adult Swim re-aired the pilot (teased as a "surprise") on November 3, 2013, as a part of their Toonami block.

 Adult Swim re-aired the pilot again on January 29, 2019.